MystenLabs/sui/narwhal/benchmark/README.md

 def remote(ctx):
     ...
 ```
-The benchmark parameters are similar to [local benchmarks](https://github.com/mystenlabs/narwhal/tree/main/benchmark#local-benchmarks) but allow to specify the number of nodes and the input rate as arrays to automate multiple benchmarks with a single command.
+The benchmark parameters are similar to [local benchmarks](https://github.com/mystenlabs/narwhal/tree/main/benchmark#local-benchmarks) but allow you to specify the number of nodes and the input rate as arrays to automate multiple benchmarks with a single command.
 The parameter `runs` specifies the number of times to repeat each benchmark (to later compute the average and stdev of the results), and the parameter `collocate` specifies whether to collocate all the node's workers and the primary on the same machine.
 If `collocate` is set to `False`, the script will run one node per data center (AWS region), with its primary and each of its worker running on a dedicated instance.
 ```python
 bench_params = {
     'nodes': [10, 20, 30],